Xeryon-Precision/XLA-INTG_prog_examples/README.md

 ### 2. Interface Compatibility

-Ensure your hardware (e.g., USB-to-CAN dongle) is supported by your system:
+Ensure your hardware (e.g., USB-to-CAN dongle) is connected and supported by your system:

-* For `slcan` over USB: install `pyserial`
 * For Linux `socketcan`: ensure kernel CAN drivers are loaded

 ---